 Part of that growing up you can blame on a global pandemic.
 After months of uncertainty, guitarist/vocalists Robert Keller and Alex Styles, bassist Garrett Kimmel and drummer Kevin Pees reunited with a newfound clarity on what Northern Weather would be.

 “For as awful of a thing as COVID is, it really allowed us to hone in on ourselves as musicians and songwriters.
 When we resumed practicing, we all brought a lot to the table and solidified exactly what we wanted for a full-length album.”

 In A Shade of Melancholy, you’ll find an album of damns.
 Feeling damn angry.
 Feeling damn sorry.
 And feeling really damn ready for the future of Northern Weather.

 “Even though we’ve been a band for three years now, this is truly just the beginning for us,” the band says.
 “We hope everyone finds at least one song that resonates with them, something that connects them to the album.
 And we hope that everyone leaves anticipating what we come up with next.”

-A Shade of Melancholy will be available early 2022.
-Listen to the first single, “Neal Says He’s a Viking,” now wherever you stream music.
+A Shade of Melancholy is available now.
+Listen to the record wherever you stream music.